 My hunting journey began when I took a job out of college writing for a business-to-business magazine in Chicago about the meat industry.
 I saw firsthand that meat came from real live animals and didn't just come into being fully formed as a slab of protein on a styrofoam tray.
 Later I read Michael Pollan's "Omnivore's Dilemma" and realized that despite my job I didn't really know much about meat at all.
 I decided that if I wanted to eat it, I'd have to be ok killing the animal that it came from.

-The first year, everything seemed new to me.
+The first year, everything (even beyond the hunting) seemed new to me.
 I didn't know what a pivot was.
 I knew nothing about growing or selling cash crops like corn and soybeans.
-I had never really spent time in a small town in rural Nebraska.
+I had never spent meaningful time in a small, rural town.
 I had never seen so many sunrises in a row.
 I started to not just see, but experience and know the "other" America.

 Now, there's an incredible, reassuring rhythm to the trip.
-We stop at the same fuel stations and open fields to air the dogs out.
+We stop at the same stations to put fuel in the trucks, the same fields where we air the dogs out.
 We stay at the same motels and chat with the same bartenders.
-We get into slightly drunken political arguments (I being the token liberal) at the same big game steakhouse.
+We get into slightly drunken political arguments at the same big game steakhouse.
 We talk about how the weather was on this stretch of I-80 last year (or was it the year before?) and whether the corn seems taller or not.
 We see the same farmer and his wife and kids and watch them grow up and grow old.
-That consistency with its ever-so-slight permutations is what keeps me dreaming about leaving for the next trip as soon as we get home.
+That rhythm and camaraderie, with its ever-so-slight permutations each year, is what keeps me dreaming about leaving for the next trip as soon as we get home.